IRS Forms

 How is the rehabilitation credit claimed now?

-For most projects, you claim 20 percent of qualified rehabilitation expenditures ratably over five years, and the pre‑1936 10 percent credit no longer applies except for narrow transitional cases.
+For most projects, you claim 20 percent of qualified rehabilitation expenditures ratably over five years, and the pre‑1936 10 percent non-historic credit was eliminated by TCJA effective 2018.
 Track certifications and the substantial rehabilitation test.

 What are the low‑income communities bonus credit rules in a sentence?